 Short and Sweet!
 Listen Up.
 It is crucial to your health and body composition that you are Strength Training.
-There are SO many reasons to be Strength Training, but Here are my Top 8 Reasons…
+As you know in the fitness industry, I am a huge advocate for strength training and resistance training.
+There are SO many reasons to be Strength Training, but here are my Top 9 Reasons…

 We all tend to think of cardio as the calorie torcher and the necessary exercise for losing weight.
 Remember, though, it is better to lose inches and gain muscle than to simply lose pounds.
 Muscle tissue requires more energy to simply exist than other tissues like fat, so muscle burns more calories.
 The more you have, the more leaner you will be.
 This is another reason to not panic if the scale goes up because watch…your clothes will get lose!